- Refined ride

 features & specs

-The 2020 Volkswagen Golf compact car lineup shrinks from a full 18-hole lineup to a mere par three course as the German automaker readies a new model likely to arrive for 2021.
+The 2020 Volkswagen Golf compact car lineup shrinks from a full PGA-ready links to a mere par-three affair as the German automaker readies a new model likely to arrive for 2021.

 Even pared down to Golf, Golf GTI, and e-Golf models, the smallest 2020 VW is a refined hatchback with good safety and technology equipment.